hackshackers/hackshackers-hugo/content/blog/2020/10/support-innovation-journalism-education.md

 {{< tweet 1314293252623867904 >}}

 Applications are open through the 28th.
-And don't forget that Hacks/Hackers lists grants and opportunities in this newsletter every weekm listed below.
+And don't forget that Hacks/Hackers lists grants and opportunities in this newsletter every week, listed below.

 **The week ahead:**